toxicity1985/atoum-documentation/source/en/mocking_systems/mock_behaviour.inc.rst

    $this->calling($mockDbClient)->count[3] = 42;

 * The first call will return 13.
-* The second will be the default behavior, it means a random number.
+* The second will be the default behaviour, it means a random number.
 * The third call will return 42.
 * All subsequent calls will have the default behaviour, i.e. random numbers.

-If you want several methods of the mock have the same behavior, you can use the `methods<mock_methods>` or `methodsMatching<mock_method_matching>`.
+If you want several methods of the mock have the same behaviour, you can use the `methods<mock_methods>` or `methodsMatching<mock_method_matching>`.